The Courtesy Comfort Station

 - Do not bring human food into the park, including alcoholic beverages.
 Rawhide bones, treats, smoking and glass containers are also prohibited.

-- State law requires all dogs must be currently vaccinated for rabies and Bark Park rules suggest vaccination for Bordetella and Distemper (DHPP, DA2PP or DHLPP).
+- State law requires all dogs must be currently vaccinated for rabies and Bark Park rules require vaccination for Distemper/Parvo (DHPP, DA2PP or DHLPP) and suggest Bordetella.

 - Puppies under five months of age are not allowed.